Back to California

 Plain English Breakdown

-AB-1693 establishes a streamlined process for retailers to get building permits for tenant improvements, allowing qualified professionals to certify compliance with safety and health codes.
+AB-1693 establishes a streamlined process for retailers to get building permits, allowing qualified professionals to certify tenant improvement plans and requiring local departments to decide on applications within 20 business days.

 What This Bill Does

-• Requires local building departments to approve or deny permit applications within 20 business days of receiving a complete application.
+• Requires local building departments to decide on permit applications within 20 business days of receiving a complete application.

-• Exempts certain retail tenant improvement projects from environmental impact reports.
+• Exempts certain tenant improvement projects from the California Environmental Quality Act (CEQA) review.

 Who It Names or Affects